AgnerPiton/Portfolio/README.md

 Projects:

+Web scraping and data visualization - Get data from differente sources, join and visualize.

+Generative Adversarial Network - Build a basic GAN.

 Speech recognition - Goal of correctly identifying sounds of words.
 Use of neural networks keras sequential model.

 Sleep stage classification - Goal of identifying which of the 5 sleep stages the participant was by using his/her brain wave signals.
 Use of 2 towers 2D convolutions.